psychemedia/storytelling-notes/giant-three-golden-hairs.md

 The charcoal-burner answered, 'Sir, the way to the city you could not find by yourself, and to-day I cannot go with you for my wife lies sick, and this very night will bring a child into the world.
 Lie down here then in the side room, and to-morrow I will guide you to the city.'

-The king took the offer, and lay down in the side room; but he could not close an eye for the moaning of the char- coal-burner's wife.
+The king took the offer, and lay down in the side room; but he could not close an eye for the moaning of the charcoal-burner's wife.
 Towards midnight she bore a beautiful boy, and now it was quiet in the hut Yet still the king could not sleep.
 He got up from his couch, drew near the door, and looked through a chink into the room where the sick woman lay.
 He could see her sleeping in her bed; her man, fast asleep too, lay behind the stove; and in its cradle was the new-born child, with three ladies in white standing round it.

 The king heard one say, 'I wish this boy a misfortune.'